 Bias motivated incidents include conduct that is defined in University Policy AD 91: Discrimination and Harassment, and Related Inappropriate Conduct.
 Students, faculty, or staff who experience or witness a possible bias motivated incident are urged to report the incident immediately by doing one of the following:

 One of the greatest things about being human is that we are each our own unique person.
-As such, there is a whole realm of neurodiveristy in any classroom.
+As such, there is a whole realm of diversity in any classroom.
 What some people need to have comfort and success in our class will be different from those of others.
-We welcome all individuals from across the neurodiviersity spectrum.
-I ask that we provide grace and space for all people to be themselves.
-Graduate students are entitled to appropriate academic accomodations just as undergraduate students.
+As a class community we should strive to support everyone's success and give others the respect and grace that we would like to receive.

 If you are feel like you're having problems in the course, please come see me and let's see what we can do to help you.
 This might include reaching out the Student Disability Resources office (or other offices on campus).